 Back in 2005, Amazon purchased Mobipocket, and following that event, amazon launched its own format of eBooks for Kindle.
 Later on, we noticed a visible similarity between the Mobi format and the AWZ format of Amazon.

 The resemblance reveals the purpose of the takeover of Amazon, although Amazon has never revealed anything related to this.
 Unlike the Mobi format, the AWZ3 has the support of both music and video files.

 This format is the patent format of Amazon but is not popular among eBook readers like EPUB and MOBI format.
 You would not be able to use this on any other device like Nook and Kobo-e-reader.

-However, the advantage is that both the popular operating systems, Mac and Windows, can read both AWZ and AWZ3 format of eBooks.
+However, the advantage is that both the popular operating systems, Mac and Windows, can read both AWZ and AWZ3 formats of eBooks.
 Further, you can open these files with Calibre and Alfa, like eBook management applications.

-IBA is another exclusive eBook format of Apple Corporation for its users of iBook Author application.
+IBA is another exclusive eBook format of Apple Corporation for its users of the iBook Author application.
 This format is widely used and has many advantages; thus, you should use this at least once if you are an Apple user.